How people elect parliaments

 Seat allocation (party-list proportional): the Netherlands

-For each selected nation linked pages provide an outline the nature and brief history of the electoral system in use, links to OnElections essays relating to this nation, an overview of the party configuration contesting elections, the key electoral system outcomes in relation to the primary goals of representation, and data on election results (where completed).
+For each selected nation linked pages provide an outline the nature and brief history of the electoral system in use, links to OnElections commentary and analysis relating to this nation, an overview of the party configuration contesting elections, the key electoral system outcomes in relation to the primary goals of representation, and data on election results (where completed).